opardo/website/content/authors/admin/_index.md

 # - Visitors
 ---

-Having three years of experience in the industry and a background in Applied Mathematics, I am part of the MS in Data Science program at Columbia University.
-After a fantastic summer internship at Airbnb, I will graduate this December (2019) and look forward to the next step in my career!
+Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
+I worked as a Statistician in Mexico (my home country) and later got my master's degree in Data Science at Columbia University.
+More recently, I entered the tech world, interning at Airbnb, and I'm currently working as a Data Scientist for Facebook.

+I'm also very passionate about democratizing knowledge in a way that is friendly for everyone, despite their background.
+Consequently, I'm the host of [Datos Netos](datosnetos.com), a podcast in Spanish in which I talk with experts about social issues from a quantitative perspective.